AnthonyLedesma/Bash-and-Python-Scripting/python/python.md

 - Modules can be executed directly with ```python python3 module_name.py```
 - Brought into the REPL or other modules with ```python import module_name```
 - Named functions defined with the def keyword ```python def function_name(arg1, argn): ```
-- Return from frunctions using ```python return``` keyword with optional parameter
+- Return from functions using ```python return``` keyword with optional parameter
 - Omitted return parameter or implicit return at end returns ```python None```
 - Use ```__name__``` to determine how the module is being used
 - If ```__name == "__main__"``` the module is being executed
 - Command line arguments are accessible through ```python sys.argv```
 - The script filename is in ```python sys.argv[0]```
-- Docstrings are standalone literal string as the first statment of a function or a module
+- Docstrings are standalone literal string as the first statement of a function or a module
-- Docstrings are delimited by tripple quotes
+- Docstrings are delimited by triple quotes
 - Docstrings provide ```python help()```
 - Module docstrings should precede other statements
 - Comments begin with # and run to the end of the line